shmaiii/part3-fullstack/README.md

 # PHONEBOOK
-A fullstack application for learning the MERN stack and deployment
+A fullstack phonebook application made to learn about the MERN stack and deployment